 Abstract: The purpose of this study is to investigate how ethnicity and co-ethnic business dealing affects financing patterns of immigrant entrepreneurs.
 The study examines differences in financing between immigrant and non-immigrant businesses, investigating whether these differences are caused by co-ethnic business dealing of immigrant entrepreneurs.
 The target research population consisted of Israeli born and FSU immigrant entrepreneurs who came to Israel between 1989 and 2006.
 Based on a combination of convenient and snowball samples, 183 FSU immigrant and 244 Israel-born business owners were surveyed.
 Three groups of entrepreneurs are compared: immigrant co-ethnic entrepreneurs, immigrant non-ethnic entrepreneurs and Israeli born entrepreneurs.
 Our study revealed that co-ethnic business dealing does not influence start-up funds of immigrant business but does affect the problems encountered when recruiting ongoing funds and accessing trade credit.
 Co-ethnic business dealing fills in immigrant entrepreneurs| lack of social capital, but does not constitute a competitive advantage for them.

 Keywords: immigrant entrepreneurship; financing; co-ethnic business dealings; Israel; ethnicity; start-up funds; trade credit; social capital.

-Int.
-J. of Business and Globalisation, 2008 Vol.2, No.2, pp.146 - 159
+International Journal of Business and Globalisation, 2008 Vol.2 No.2, pp.146 - 159